santosardr/genppi/README.md

 of connections, do not use this parameter but limit the interactions.
 Optional parameters to limit edges are -ppiterlimit, -trim, and -threshold, just citing some of them.
 Check the -help options for a full list.
-- "-expt fixed" set the program for comparing neighbors genes at most "-w1" genes, and using "-cw1" as the smaller number of genes for concluding a Conserved Neighbourhood (CN).
+- "-expt fixed" (default) set the program for comparing neighbors genes at most "-w1" genes, and using "-cw1" as the smaller number of genes for concluding a Conserved Neighbourhood (CN).
 CN and PP are the primary methods to map significant connections in an interaction network.
 The counterpart of "-expt fixed" is